theo-for-you/multi_dns/README.md

 # Multi DNS
-A dns server that can check multiple other servers and choose an available IP address.
+A dns resolve program that can check multiple other servers and choose an available IP address.

 Use case: some nameservers can give unavailable IPs

-It can only resolve A records.
+It can only resolve A records
-It check addresses for being available on TLS port

 ## How to use

-1. Put DNS servers that you found into "servers" file
+1. Put DNS servers that you found into `.conf` file in your work directory
-2. `npm i` and run the script `npm start`
-3. Configure your program to use this server, default port is 5332
+2. Run `pip install .` to install as a python package
+3. Use it in your grogram by importing `resolve_A`

 ## To do
  - Add DNS over HTTPS
  - Add support of records other than A
+ - Add network server support